 Administrative appeals from DOJ components are reviewed by an attorney in the Office of Information Policy.
 The attorney ordinarily will have available all of the files pertaining to the processing of your request and will make an independent determination as to whether the component has properly handled your request.

 The Office of Information Policy may take one of several actions on your administrative appeal.
-It may affirm the component's action in full, in which case it will often identify the reason why the component's action was proper.
+It may affirm the component's action in full, in which case it will typically identify the reason why the component's action was proper.
 Alternatively, it may affirm part of the component's action, but otherwise "remand" the request in part for the component to take some further action.
 Finally, under some circumstances, it may remand the request to the component in its entirety for further action.
 When a case is remanded, you will have an opportunity to appeal again to the Office of Information Policy if you are dissatisfied in any respect with the component's action on remand.

 Back to Top